Hazardous household waste (HHW)

 For portable phones, cell phones and other electronic devices, several drop-off locations in Côte Saint-Luc are available, including:

-- Public Works Department Building (7001 Mackle Rd.), which is open from 7 am to 3:30 pm from Monday to Thursday, and 7 am to 3 pm on Fridays
+- Public Works Department Building (7001 Mackle Rd.), which is open weekdays from 8 am to 4 pm

 - Parks and Recreation Department Building (7500 Mackle Rd.), which is open weekdays from 8:30 am to 4:30 pm